FrancisVila/MFT_convert/content/en/docs/TransferCFT/governance_services_intro/register_CG.md

 #### Import the root certificate for the Governance CA

-1. Download the root Governance CA, which is used to authenticate <span class="mc-variable suite_variables.Central_GovernanceName variable">Central Governance</span>.
+1. Download the root Governance CA, which is used to authenticate {{< TransferCFT/centralgovernancename >}}.
 2. Import this root CA into the PKI database using the PKIUTIL PKICER command.
 3. Set the `iname `to the root CA path.
 4. Define the UCONF variable `cg.ca_cert_id`, which must correspond with the value you set in the previous step.
-It is required so that <span class="mc-variable suite_variables.TransferCFTName variable">Transfer CFT</span> knows which certificate to use to authenticate <span class="mc-variable suite_variables.Central_GovernanceName variable">Central Governance</span>.
+It is required so that {{< TransferCFT/transfercftname >}} knows which certificate to use to authenticate {{< TransferCFT/centralgovernancename >}}.
 Using CFTUTIL:

-#### Define the parameters used for the <span class="mc-variable Primary.CG or_UM variable">Central Governance</span> connection
+#### Define the parameters used for the  connection

-Set  the following parameters that are used to connect to <span class="mc-variable suite_variables.Central_GovernanceName variable">Central Governance</span>.
+Set  the following parameters that are used to connect to {{< TransferCFT/centralgovernancename  >}}.